Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 Election of constables

-Uncontested elections as seen by some as being undemocratic.
+Uncontested elections are seen by some as being undemocratic.
 For the 2022 election an innovation was introduced for all elections.
-When the number of candidates does not exceed the number of vacancies electors could vote for “none of the above”.
-In 2022 this happened only in elections for constable.
+When the number of candidates does not exceed the number of vacancies, electors can vote for “none of the above”.
+In 2022, this happened only in elections for constable.
 Eight of the 12 elections were not contested.
 There was a concerted campaign for “none of the above” in some of the constituencies, that is in practice campaigns against the one candidate.
 Table 1 shows the results of the elections.
 It will be seen that in four elections “none of the above” achieved at least 25% of the votes.

 Table 1 Elections for constable, 2022 election